-Centenera will retain a highly experienced consultant who is recognized as a global expert in these types of deposits, and who has specific experience in the Deseado Massif, having completed review work for many of the major mining companies working in the area.
+Latin Metals will retain a highly experienced consultant who is recognized as a global expert in these types of deposits, and who has specific experience in the Deseado Massif, having completed review work for many of the major mining companies working in the area.
 The primary objective of the consultant will be to review each of the properties on the ground and to rank them in terms of exploration priority.
 Initial work is anticipated to focus on detailed mapping, where allowed by exposure, ground geophysics and surface geochemistry, and specific exploration recommendations will drive the subsequent programs.

-The terms of the letter agreement provide that, subject to certain conditions, including TSX Venture Exchange acceptance and the entry into the option agreements, Centenera will be granted the option to acquire a 100% interest in the Properties, subject to a NSR royalty in favour of the vendors.
-The intention of the parties is that they will enter into a separate option agreement for the property groups set out below as follows:
+The terms of the amending agreements provide that, subject to certain conditions, including TSX Venture Exchange acceptance, Latin Metals will be granted the option to acquire a 100% interest in the Properties, subject to a NSR royalty in favour of the vendors.
+There are separate option agreements for each of three property groups as follows:

-Property Group Properties Property Group #1 Cerro Bayo & La Flora Properties Property Group #2 Aylen & Pedro Properties Property Group #3 Fiorentina & Aguila Mora Properties
+Property Group Properties Property Group #1 Cerro Bayo & La Flora Properties Property Group #2 Aylen, Aylen Oeste & Pedro Properties Property Group #3 Fiorentina, Fiorentina Norte& Aguila Mora Properties

-During the option period, Centenera will be responsible for maintaining the exploration concessions and permits comprising the Properties in good standing, and paying all fees and assessments, and taking such other steps, required in order to do so.
-There will be no other work commitments, and any work carried out on the Project will be at the sole discretion of Centenera.
+During the option period, Latin Metals will be responsible for maintaining the exploration concessions and permits comprising the Properties in good standing, and paying all fees and assessments, and taking such other steps, required in order to do so.
+There will be no other work commitments, and any work carried out on the Project will be at the sole discretion of Latin Metals.

 The option will be structured as a two-stage option, whereby the Company can earn an initial 80% interest (the "First Option"), followed by the remaining 20% interest (the "Second Option"), subject to certain royalty conditions.
-The aggregate acquisition cost of the First Option for all three property groups will be USD \$2,887,500 payable in cash and common shares in the capital of Centenera issued to the vendors having a deemed issuance value of USD \$3,675,000, over a period of 6 years.
+The aggregate acquisition cost of the First Option for all three property groups will be USD \$2,887,500 payable in cash and 4,000,000 common shares in the capital of Latin Metals issued to the vendors, over a period of 6 years.

-The earn-in terms for the First Option (for each of the property groups) will be as follows (all dollar amounts are US Dollars):
+The earn-in terms for the First Option will be as follows (all dollar amounts are US Dollars):